logo

 Qualifying for a Merchant Cash Advance

 How do you qualify for a merchant cash advance?
-Your business must generate minimum monthly revenues of $8,000 and you need a credit score above 500.
-You only need two months in business although six months is ideal, unlike a traditional bank loan, which makes a MCA a good borrowing option for newer businesses.
+Your business must generate minimum monthly revenues of $10,000 and you need a credit score above 500.
+You only need four months in business although six months is ideal.
+That’s it!

 Before applying, make sure that you have a clear plan to repay the advance.
 Put together a budget and plan for how daily repayments will impact your cash flow and, thus, your working capital.
 While a merchant cash advance is not the cheapest way to access capital, it can be a good choice for your business if you know how to manage it.